 Trigeminal neuralgia is a chronic pain condition that affects the trigeminal nerve, which carries sensation from your face to your brain.

 If you have trigeminal neuralgia, even mild stimulation of your face — such as from brushing your teeth or putting on makeup — may trigger a jolt of excruciating pain.
-Trigeminal Neuralgia affects the 5th cranial nerve called the trigeminal nerve.CONTACT US TODAY
+This condition affects the 5th cranial nerve called the trigeminal nerve.

 In trigeminal neuralgia, the trigeminal nerve’s function is disrupted.
 Usually, the problem is contact between a normal blood vessel — in this case, an artery or a vein — and the trigeminal nerve at the base of your brain.
 This contact puts pressure on the nerve and causes it to malfunction.

-Some people may experience trigeminal neuralgia due to a brain lesion or other abnormalities.
+Some people may experience this nerve condition due to a brain lesion or other abnormalities.
 In other cases, surgical injuries, stroke or facial trauma may be responsible for trigeminal neuralgia.